BoundaryML/baml/README.md

 Start by [installing BAML](https://docs.boundaryml.com/v3/home/installation) and reading our [Hello World Tutorial](https://docs.boundaryml.com/v3/guides/hello_world/level0).

-Learning a new language seems daunting, but it takes < 10 minutes to get started.
+Learning a new language may seem daunting, but it takes < 10 minutes to get started.

 The VSCode extension provides auto-compiling on save, a realtime preview of the full prompt, syntax highlighting and great errors — every syntax error recommends a fix.